-8808 ADVANCED PHOTOGRAPHICS

-Prerequisite: Successful completion of PhotoGraphics and Teacher Recommendation.
+8808 ADVANCED PHOTOGRAPHICS Full Year Grades 10-12 5 Credits Prerequisite: Successful completion of PhotoGraphics and Teacher Recommendation.
+The student may elect a track with an emphasis on photography or graphics.
+Concentration on the

 The student may elect a track with an emphasis on photography or graphics.
 Concentration on the practical application of what was covered in PhotoGraphics is the aim of this course.
 All students will acquire a core of knowledge in the first nine weeks.
 The second nine weeks will emphasize individual project work planned, in the area of their interest, in concert with the teacher.
 The culminating activity will be a school / community based demonstration project.